jonathanyeong/personal-website/content/blog-posts/what-brings-my-joy-as-a-developer.md

 +++
 I've been thinking about joy lately.
 Which seems like a sad sentence to write.
 But I promise it's not that bad!
 It's more of a yearning for something new.
 I have all these questions in my head like, am I in the right career?
 Should I move back to Australia?
 Am I even a good programmer?
 Am I having an early-to-mid life crisis?
 Maybe it's time to invest all my savings into bitcoin?

 Whenever I have these existential crises, I try to focus on what I really enjoy in life.
 And even though I question my career choices.
 I really enjoy being a developer.
-In this post, I wanted to share why I love being a developer.
-If you're having a bad day or a similar existential crises I hope this post sparks some joy for you!
+If you're looking to make the switch into technology or are having similar existential crises I hope this post sparks some joy for you!

 ## Community

-Community is one of the biggest reasons I'm a developer.
+The community is one of the biggest reasons why I'm a developer.
 Being able to share experiences with people all over the world is incredible.
 If I wasn't in this industry, I don't know what my tribe would be.
 When I first started, it was only until I found [CodeNewbie](https://www.codenewbie.org/) that I felt like I made the right career choice.
 Another amazing group of people is the [DEV](https://dev.to/) community.
 It's inspiring to see people from around the world talk about their experiences with programming.
 The encouragement I get on that platform is what keeps pushing me to write about my experiences.
+It was through my local Ruby meetup that got me a job as a Ruby on Rails engineer.
+Which helped propel me to a career in the States.
 Having a community that includes people from all over the world, in all different disciplines makes me so happy.

 ## The AHA Moments